Return to the main TTYtter page

 true and false in Boolean fields are rendered as literal text

-true and false.
+"true" and "false".
 The routine, naturally, is not obligated

+menu code prepended.
 For success, the number of "logical tweets" handled

 (almost always one) should be returned.